 Although she can communicate effectively and with good vocabulary, she sometimes has difficulty in understanding and needs patient explanations – especially if plans have to be changed.
 When she first moved in, Tara* found the change difficult to manage, resisting support from staff.

 This resulted in physical assaults on staff, channelling her inner wrestler to show remarkable physical ability when she was upset, and ear-piercing screams whilst pacing the garden.
 She would refuse interaction, sitting at the top of the fire exit to block out the world or absconding to escape her frustrations.

 Tara’s* diet was also a big concern.
 Every meal presented to her was scrutinised, with real or imagined variations in shape, colour or size of food causing upset and distress to Tara*.
 She expressed her own concerns to staff stating:

 “I would love to grow taller but I’m very afraid of ‘growing outwards’”.

-Now, Teresa enjoys a variety of activities in a managed timetable that allays her anxieties that used to lead to her challenging behaviour.
+Now, she enjoys a variety of activities in a managed timetable that allays her anxieties that used to lead to her challenging behaviour.
 This includes time for family visits, practising her Catholic faith, enjoying long walks in the countryside and swimming, amongst others, to focus her energy.

-With encouragement, Teresa also worked with staff to develop a set menu, which she discusses with her keyworkers at monthly meetings.
+With encouragement, she also worked with staff to develop a set menu, which she discusses with her keyworkers at monthly meetings.
 This means that she eats between 1,200 and 1,400 calories per day to ensure she remains at a healthy weight.

 And the miracles don’t stop there!
 After years of refusals and intolerance, staff can now freely speak of blood tests and medical appointments without so much as a blink of an eye or a dismantled chest of drawers in sight.